cloudmesh-community/book/chapters/prg/go/go-language.md

 import "fmt"

 func main() {
-   /* This is my first sample program. */
+   /* This is a very easy program. */
 	fmt.Println("Hello Tomorrow!")
     }
 ```